nitefood/asn/README.md

 ### IP reputation API token

+##### *NOTICE: Auth0 recently [announced](https://auth0.com/blog/auth0-sunsets-signals/) their plans to deprecate the Signals API on Feb 8, 2021. `asn` now uses the [IPQualityScore](https://www.ipqualityscore.com/) API instead, read below for more info.*

-The script will perform anonymous IPv4/v6 IP reputation lookups without the need for an API token, using the [Auth0 Signals API](https://auth0.com/signals/).
+The script will perform IP reputation lookups using [Blocklist.de](http://www.blocklist.de/en/index.html) (IPv4-only) and in-depth threat analysis for targets and trace hops using the [IPQualityScore](https://www.ipqualityscore.com/) API (IPv4 and IPv6).

-Nevertheless, it's strongly recommended to [sign up](https://auth0.com/signals/api/signup) for their service (it's free) and get an API token, which will raise the daily query quota from 100 hits to 40000 hits.
+In order to use the IPQualityScore API, it's necessary to [sign up](https://www.ipqualityscore.com/create-account) for their service (it's free) and get an API token (it will be emailed to you on sign-up), which will entitle you to 5000 free lookups per month.
-Once obtained, the api token should be written to the `$HOME/.asn/signals_token` file.
+Once obtained, the api token should be written to the `$HOME/.asn/iqs_token` file.
 In order to do so, you can use the following command:

-`TOKEN="<your_token_here>"; mkdir "$HOME/.asn/" && echo "$TOKEN" > "$HOME/.asn/signals_token" && chmod -R 600 "$HOME/.asn/"`
+`TOKEN="<your_token_here>"; mkdir "$HOME/.asn/" && echo "$TOKEN" > "$HOME/.asn/iqs_token" && chmod -R 600 "$HOME/.asn/"`

-`asn` will pick up your token on the next run, and use it to query the Signals API.
+`asn` will pick up your token on the next run, and use it to query the IPQualityScore API.

 ## Usage